Jetty (web server): Overview

-Jetty started as an independent open source project in 1995.
+Jetty started as an independent open-source project in 1995.
 In 2009 Jetty moved to Eclipse.
-Jetty provides Web services in an embedded Java application and it is already a component of the Eclipse IDE.
-It supports AJP, JASPI, JMX, JNDI, OSGi, WebSocket and other Java technologies.
+Jetty often provides support for Web services in an embedded Java application and it is already a component of the Eclipse IDE.
+It provides support for a wide variety of specifications and protocols including JASPI, JMX, JNDI, OSGi, WebSocket, HTTP/2, and more.

 History

-Originally developed by software engineer Greg Wilkins, Jetty was originally an HTTP server component of Mort Bay Server.
+Originally developed by software engineer Greg Wilkins, Jetty was an HTTP server component of Mort Bay Server.
 It was originally called IssueTracker (its original application) and then MBServler (Mort Bay Servlet server).
 Neither of these were much liked, so Jetty was finally picked.

 Jetty was started in 1995 and was hosted by MortBay, creating version 1.x and 2.x, until 2000.
 From 2000 to 2005, Jetty was hosted by sourceforge.net where version 3.x, 4.x, and 5.x were produced.
 In 2005, the entire Jetty project moved to codehaus.org.
-As of 2009, the core components of Jetty have been moved to Eclipse.org, and Codehaus.org continued to provide integrations, extensions, and packaging of Jetty versions 7.x and 8.x (not 9.x) In 2016, the main repository of Jetty moved to GitHub, but it is still developed under the Eclipse IP Process.
+As of 2009, the core components of Jetty have been moved to Eclipse.org, and Codehaus.org continued to provide integrations, extensions, and packaging of Jetty versions 7.x and 8.x (not 9.x) In 2016, the main repository of Jetty moved to GitHub, where it is still developed under the Eclipse IP Process.